AncientCode/RubyWiki/README.markdown

 ------------
 * Curb (taf2/curb on GitHub, `gem install curb`)
 * YAML (bundled with Ruby)
-* Tempfile (bundled with Ruby, only if you want one time login and forbid others to use your account)
 * Highline (if you want to type your password in a shell, `gem install highline`)